Yuanzheng04/eventalpha/README.md

    knowledge of any individual stock's future**.
 We compare the *information coefficient* of the LLM scores against FinBERT's on the same text.
 If the LLM's IC were far above FinBERT's, that gap would flag hindsight leakage.
-In this study the two were comparable and both near zero — evidence the LLM was reading the text, not recalling outcomes.
+In this study the two were comparable — evidence the LLM was reading the text, not recalling outcomes.
 4. **Out-of-sample validation.** Monte Carlo permutation, bootstrap Sharpe CIs, and walk-forward consistency.

 > The point isn't that the model never cheats — it's that the framework can
-> **detect** whether it did, with a number, instead of asking you to trust a
+> detect whether it did, with a number, instead of asking you to trust a
 > prompt.

 ---

-## 📉 Honest result: a near-null on public data (and why)
+## Honest result: a near-null on public data (and why)

 Across S&P 100 earnings filings (Jan 2024 – May 2025), the sentiment factor showed
 **no statistically significant cross-sectional predictive power** at a daily